 Unfortunately, regenerative braking also has disadvantages for the Tesla brakes

 This all reads really well.
-Saving electricity by putting some of the energy back into the battery.
+Saving electricity by putting some energy back into the battery.
 Save brake pad wear by using the brakes infrequently and thus save real money.
 Some Tesla drivers don’t need to change their brake pads even after 200’000 miles.
 Furthermore, one-pedal driving is fun.
 Simply use your right foot on the accelerator pedal to dose the energy.
 Wow!
-Unfortunately the disadvantage is that the brake disks of a car are made of steel, which tends to rust very much.
+Unfortunately, the disadvantage is that the brake disks of a car are made of steel, which tends to rust very much.
 With normal use of the brakes this is no problem.
 The rust is simply ground off during braking before it can clog the discs too much.
-But if you rarely brake, you are not doing your Tesla any good.
-This can even go so far that at some point the brake discs are so badly rusted that the braking effect is greatly reduced:
+But if you rarely use brakes, you are not doing your Tesla any good.
+This can even go so far that at some point the brake discs are so badly rusted that the braking effect is greatly reduced.

 The original idea of driving with foresight and thus saving your brakes and wallet can become a fallacy.
 Instead of the longest possible service life, the brake discs must then be replaced at the latest at the next vehicle inspection.
 Not only do the discs suffer, but also the brake pads literally deteriorate at some point if they are not used enough.

 Brake!
 Put on the brakes!
 That’s right! 🙂 Just apply the brakes once every few days.
-The best place to do this is at the motorway exit to get some pressure on the brake discs for a few seconds.
+The best place to do this is at the freeway exit to get some pressure on the brake discs for a few seconds.
 I do this by moving the gear selector lever of my Model S to the neutral position “N” while driving.
 In this state the car just keeps rolling.
 The gas pedal and the regenerative braking are completely switched off.
-Now, after a look in the rear view mirror, you can certainly step on the brakes a bit harder to put the pads under the right strain.
-Afterwards the gear selector lever back to drive “D”.
+Now, after a look in the rearview mirror, you can certainly step on the brakes a bit harder to put the pads under the right strain.
+Afterwards, the gear selector lever back to drive “D”.
 With a gentle pressure on the accelerator pedal you can also catch the regenerative braking that starts then.
-This keeps the brake discs fit and looking good:
+This keeps the brake discs fit and looking good.

 Special situations with the Tesla brakes